 Due to their heat tolerance, marigolds are a favorite in southern states (growing zones 8, 9, 10), but they can also be grown in northern states in the United States.

 The more north you are, the shorter your marigolds’ growing season may be, but typically their quick germination and maturing helps the plant become a great display even with a shorter growing season.

-For example, marigolds grow great in our Pennsylvania climate, often lasting all summer long into the fall when the first frost hits.
+For example, marigolds grow great in our Pennsylvania climate, often lasting all summer long into the fall until the first frost hits.

-Marigolds’ temperature needs will vary according to whatever stage of growing it is in.
+Marigolds’ temperature needs will vary according to whatever stage of growing the plant is in.